nitinkhatri749/Sql-for-Data-Analytics/README.md

 customeer_id(Table sales)
 product_id(Table sales)

+As considering the foreign keys in sales, the order of copyng from csv files should be - customer table, product, & then sales tables.

 #### Let's start with queries -

 1) Total Revenue(sales), average sales, minimum sales, maximum sales geneated till now-